Remedial notice review policy

 • Why your application is late, including whether there were reasons for delay outside your control

-• Why you still need a review (note: that you can ask for an extension of time to comply with one or more requirements)
+• The reason why you need a review and what outcome you are seeking (are you challenging the reason why the notice was issued or are you asking for an extension of time to comply with one or more requirements)

-• why submitting a late application will not cause any disadvantage or injustice to any other person, community, or part of the environment if we accept the application out of time
+• If we were to accept the late application whether there would be any disadvantage or injustice to any other person, community, or part of the environment

 • What you are doing or may be about to do to fix the problem.